saneyuki/es-observable/README.md

 that manner.

 The *subscriber* argument must be a function object.
-It is called each time the *subscribe* method of the Observable object is invoked.
+It is called each time the *observe* method of the Observable object is invoked.
 The *subscriber* function is called with a wrapped observer object and may optionally return a function which will cancel the subscription.